learn-co-curriculum/dsc-python-operators-functions-and-methods-lab/README.md

 Uncomment out the code in each cell as you start working on them.
 For example, when you begin on the first two examples in cell one, remove the first `#` on each line.

+> **Note:** The `cmd+?` keyboard shortcut Comments or Uncomments a Given Line of Code!

 Then, use the correct comparison operator to get the desired output, which you will find in a second comment at the end of the line feel free to remove this comment as well or keep it.
 Finally, Replace the `[COMPARISON]`, with the correct operator.
 See the example below.

 ```python
 # boolean_compare = False [COMPARISON] True # True